 1990s-Present: EDI and Internet Integration The widespread adoption of the Internet in the 1990s brought new possibilities for EDI.
 The emergence of internet-based protocols and technologies, such as AS2 (Applicability Statement 2) and FTP (File Transfer Protocol), allowed businesses to exchange EDI messages directly over the internet, bypassing the need for VANs.
 This integration of EDI with the internet opened doors for smaller businesses to adopt EDI more easily and facilitated faster and more cost-effective communication between trading partners.

-Cloud-based and API-driven EDI In recent years, cloud-based EDI solutions have gained popularity.
+Recent Advancements: Cloud-based and API-driven EDI In recent years, cloud-based EDI solutions have gained popularity.
 These solutions offer scalability, flexibility, and easier integration with existing systems, allowing businesses to leverage the benefits of EDI without the need for significant infrastructure investments.
 Additionally, the rise of application programming interfaces (APIs) has enabled real-time, seamless integration between business systems and EDI platforms, further enhancing data exchange capabilities.

-EDI Integration - Step by Step Process of Getting Started with EDI
+Step by Step Process of Getting Started with EDI

 Implementing EDI can revolutionize your business processes by enabling seamless data exchange and enhanced collaboration with your trading partners.
 By following these step-by-step guidelines, you’ll be well on your way to getting started with EDI.
 Remember, selecting the right EDI provider, understanding your business requirements, mapping data structures, and thorough testing are crucial elements for a successful EDI implementation.